 imageread(fd) reads a PNG or JPEG file from file descriptor fd and returns it as an array whose first dimension is the image height and second dimension the image width.
-Grayscale images give a third dimension equal to 1 (i.e. plain matrices).
-Color images give a third dimension equal to 3; fist plane is the red component, second plane the green component, and third plane the blue component.
-In both cases, value range is 0 for black to 1 for maximum intensity.
+Grayscale images have a third dimension equal to 1 (i.e. plain matrices).
+Color images have a third dimension equal to 3; fist plane is the red component, second plane the green component, and third plane the blue component.
+By default, the result is a uint8 or uint16 array whose type matches the pixel format in the image files.
+Value range from 0 for black to 255 or 65535 for maximum intensity.